Shidax: Divisions

+The second largest division in the company is its Karaoke arm - which is what the company is best known for among the general public.
+Shidax Corporation has more than 300 karaoke shops across Japan, which operate under the name SHIDAX Please!.
+They are typical of the many big karaoke establishments and serve a wide selection of food and drink.
+Karaoke is approximately 40% of their business.

+Management

+Dr. Ken Shida, the current President of Shidax took over the 50+ year old family business from his father.

+Overseas expansion

 Shidax Corp in March 2013 said it will start catering services for corporate customers in Vietnam.
 It will take over 35 percent of the shares in Galaxy TSC Co., a Ho Chi Minh City-based catering firm, and change the name of it to Galaxy Shidax Co.
 The aim is to provide 200,000 meals a day in 2017.